VirgilSecurity/virgil-services-auth/README.md

 53011 - The Auth service cannot get access to the Virgil card specified by id.
 The card in application scope and can't be retrieved
 53020 - Encrypted message validation failed
-53030 - The authentication attempt instance has expired already 53040 - Grant type is not supported as it is outside of the list: ['authorization_code'] 53050 - Unable to find an authorization attempt by the specified code 53060 - An authorization code has expired already 53070 - An authorization code was used previously 53080 - The Access code is invalid
+53030 - The authentication attempt instance has expired already 53040 - Grant type is not supported
+53050 - Unable to find an authorization attempt by the specified code 53060 - An authorization grant code has expired already 53070 - An authorization grant code was used previously 53080 - The Access token is invalid
 53090 - The Refresh token not found
 53100 - The Resource owner's Virgil card not verified
 ```